riccaran/ProteinDomainPredictor/README.md

 # prediction and characterization of a domain family starting from a single protein sequence

-This
+This project try to use several tools (from Python code to online services) for making a prediction and characterization pipeline of a domain family starting from a seingle protein sequence as input.

 ## Main files

 ### `files folder`

-This folder contains all inputs and outputs for running properly the notebook file
+This folder contains all inputs and outputs for running properly the notebook file.

-### `equence_analysis.ipynb`
+### `sequence_analysis.ipynb`

-The notebook with the Python 3 code used for performing the analysis
+The notebook with the Python 3 code used for performing the analysis.

 ### `work_report.pdf`